oVirt/ovirt-site/source/develop/release-management/features/virt/ram-snapshots.html.md

 #### Test case 3

-* This test should be made on cluser with compitability version which is less that 3.3
+* This test should be made on cluster with compatibility version which is less that 3.3
 * Run VM
 * Open 'create snapshot' dialog
 * Check that there is no 'Save Memory' option in the dialog and press OK